 This comparison will help you decide if it is time to outsource or not.

 Another way to know that you need to outsource if by figuring out the scale of a specific task or project.
-One-time projects that are urgent may require to hire a third-party service to finish according to your schedule.
+One-time projects that are urgent may require hiring a third-party service to finish according to your schedule.

 An example of this is if your company is trying to build your website.
 Some of your team members may know how to do it.
 But it might take them a considerable amount of time to finish because they cannot leave their main tasks.
 Outsourcing then becomes the answer.